Organizations that support youth development and civic engagement

-Our partners are some of our greatest resources.
-As you learn about issues, seek connections with community organizations, look for service opportunities, or want to plan a project, our partner organizations can help you magnify your impact.
+As you learn about issues, seek connections with community organizations, look for service opportunities, or plan a project, these organizations can help you magnify your impact.

 Lilly Family School of Philanthropy at Indiana University